How to book the tickets for the top attractions in Chengde

 Most attractions require real-name booking, so have your passport ready.
 Many sites accept e-tickets for direct entry, though a few may ask for paper ticket exchange.
 Always check refund rules before booking.
 In summer, book at least three days early to avoid missing out.

-3. Top Chengde Attractions You Should Book in Advance
+3. Top Chengde Attractions to Book Ahead (Onsite Tickets Possible)

 Some of Chengde’s top sights are highly popular, have strict visitor limits, or involve complex ticketing.
 If you’re learning how to book Chengde attraction tickets, start by reserving these two major experiences online in advance: